 The targets of all of these attacks were civilians.
 Japanese men, women and children who were not fighting a war but were trying to live a life.
-The US government, and its military, used those innocent people as guinea pigs in an attempt to observe the effects of their new weapon upon humans.
+The US government, and its military, used those innocent people as guinea pigs in an attempt to observe the effects of their new weapons upon humans.
 It was unconscionable then and remains so today.

 The following article looks at that terrible time and the experience of some of those victims who survived.